Master of Science in Engineering (MSE)

 - Work with world-renowned engineering professors by conducting original research to produce an essay worthy of publication.

-- Learn more about the Research option here!
+- Learn more about laboratory research here!

 - Work in a Cooperative Educational Environment (Co-Op)